-After ending the previous session mostly higher, stocks may see some further upside in early trading on Wednesday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 17 points.
+After ending each of the two previous sessions modestly lower, stocks may see some further downside in early trading on Wednesday.
+The major index futures are currently pointing to a moderately lower open for the markets, with the Dow futures down by 34 points.

 The space agencies of the United States and India have agreed to launch a satellite mission to observe Earth and establish a pathway for future joint missions to explore Mars.
 In a meeting Tuesday in Toronto, NASA Administrator Charles Bolden and Indian Space Research Organisation's (ISRO) chairman K. Radhakrishnan signed two documents for the joint venture.
 While attending the International Ast

 Wall Street sentiment is guarded, with the major index futures pointing to a slightly lower opening on Wednesday following yesterday's uneasy outing.
 Earlier in the global trading day, Asian markets that were open for trading ended on a mixed note amid the release of mixed data from the region.
 The European...

 The Eurozone manufacturing moved closer to stagnation in September as German factory sector contracted for the first time in 15 months, final data from Markit Economics showed Wednesday.
 The manufacturing Purchasing Managers' Index fell more than intially estimated to a 14-month low of 50.3 from August's reading 50.7.
 The reading was below the earlier flash estimate of 50.5.

 German sports goods giant Adidas AG (ADDYY.PK, ADDDF.PK) Wednesday said it decided to return up to 1.5 billion euros to its shareholders over the next three years, primarily in the form of share repurchase.
 The company intends to start buying back shares in the fourth quarter.
 The stock added over 4 percent in early morning trading.